pattonsgirl/Fall2021-CEG2350/Exams/final-review.md

 1. Interpreters
 2. Compilers
+   - c / c++
      - Linux ELF (Executable & Linkable Format)
      - Windows EXE
 3. Makefiles
 4. Memory handling in programming
    - size of memory - Bits (1), bytes (8 bits), word (16, 32, or 64 bits)
    - stack vs. heap
 5. Libraries & dynamic linking (loads and links the shared libraries needed by an executable when it is executed)
 6. Overview of command line debugging
-7. Install from source w/ make
+7. Install from source w/ make or installation scripts

 ## Data storage and access: